 With continuing support from LeftCoast and Arts Council the SpareParts Festival is a regular feature of Tram Sunday.
-Look out for workshops and local community participation in earlier weeks, and on the day itself.
+Look out for workshops and local community participation, and on the day itself.

-SpareParts is the UK's only Festival of Art, Performance and Spectacle, dedicated to transport, travel and motion.
+SpareParts is the UK's Festival of Art, Performance and Spectacle, dedicated to transport, travel and motion.

 Have a look at what happened in 2016 here